Tech-invite3GPPspaceIETFspace

 4.3.4 5G Media Deliveryp.
 28

 In the context of this Technical Report and the delivery options identified in clause 4.3.3, the first three basic delivery types - download, passive streaming and interactive streaming - are most suitably mapped to 5G Media Streaming as defined in TS 26.501 and associated stage 3 specifications.
-The applicability of 5G Media Streaming for XR applications and potential necessary extensions are identified in clauses 5, 6 and 7 of this Technical Report.
+The applicability of 5G Media Streaming for XR applications and potential necessary extensions are identified in clause 5, clause 6 and clause 7 of this Technical Report.

 Conversational services are most suitably mapped to the Multimedia Telephony Service for IMS (MTSI) as defined in TS 22.173 with focus on XR media handling (e.g. signalling, transport, codecs, formates) when using 3GPP access, in particular 5G radio technologies.
 It is expected that the media handling of MTSI clients as defined in TS 26.114 may be suitably extended in order to support XR applications and services.